Sara Hernández

 Sara Hernández Barroso (born 13 November 1976) is a Spanish politician of the Spanish Socialist Workers' Party (PSOE).
 She has been a city councillor in Getafe in the Community of Madrid since 2003 and the mayor since 2015.
 She was secretary-general of the Spanish Socialist Workers' Party of the Community of Madrid from 2015 to 2017.

 Early life and career

-Born in Madrid, Hernández graduated with a law degree and a master's degree in institutional and political communications from the Charles III University of Madrid.
-Her parents emigrated to the Community of Madrid from Castile and León, and she was raised in the suburban town of Getafe from the age of eight.
+Hernández was born in Madrid to parents who emigrated from Castile and León, and she was raised in the suburban town of Getafe from the age of eight.
+She graduated with a law degree and a master's degree in institutional and political communications from the Charles III University of Madrid.

 Hernández joined the Spanish Socialist Workers' Party (PSOE) in 2002.
 In the 2003 Spanish local elections, she was elected to the city council as number two on the party's list.
 Re-elected in 2007, she became first deputy mayor to Pedro Castro Vázquez.
 The party lost power in 2011, though she retained her seat and served as the party's spokesperson in the council, as well as being secretary general of the PSOE in Getafe.